 There is a misconception that refugees come into a host country and subsist on benefits instead of working.
 Though not every country allows refugees to work, those who allow this see just how productive refugees are.
 Often unable to use their credentials in other countries, refugees are known for starting from the ground up, and they are effective at it.
 If host countries loosen restrictions and allow refugees to expand their job opportunities, it could significantly improve the economies in host countries.

-The more people participating in a country’s economy, the better the economy becomes.
+The more people participate in a country’s economy, the better the economy becomes.
 Economic activity alone is one of the many benefits of taking in refugees.
 There is an initial investment required when allowing refugees into a country.

 - Language classes.